kkr-genweb/minimal-mcp-cli-setup/README.md

     mcp.run("stdio")
 ```
 ## 🧪 Interact with the Server in the Terminal
+No need for a uv init, the pyproject.toml pulls in the dependencies with versioning to make execution per below easy.
 ### List Available Tools
 ```
 uv run cmcp 'mcp run server.py' tools/list